- AWS

 Provision and deploy to your AWS Elastic Compute Cloud (EC2)

-CI template to perform the
+AWS/CF-Provision-and-Deploy-EC2 CI template to perform the

 following actions within the same pipeline: